 - Greg the Bunny: In the first episode, Tardy the Turtle is eating crayons and says "Crayons taste like purple".

-- Glee: In "Blame it on the Alcohol", Rachel declares that the wine cooler "tastes like pink!"
+- Glee: In "Blame it on the Alcohol", after drinking wine coolers for the first time, Rachel loudly declares that it "tastes like pink!"

-- Many a Sweet Genius contestant learns the hard way that Chef Ron is sensitive to the taste of blue food coloring.
+- Many a contestant learns the hard way that Chef Ron is sensitive to the chemical taste of blue food coloring.

 - More literally, one contestant actually had a natural case of synesthesia and attempted to produce desserts that also appealed to her own unique senses.
 Unfortunately, this resulted in a weak presentation and she lost.

 - A first-season episode of Chuck gives us this gem after Ellie is poisoned: "Words taste like peaches!"